CIA-Oceanix/MediSAR/README.md

 ## Roadmap

-- Fill the MSG/SEVIRI collocations for brightness temperature.
+- Finish the MSG/SEVIRI collocations for brightness temperature.

-- Sentinel3/OLCI colocalizations for chlorophyll concentration.
+- Redo the VH quicklooks (GMF change).

+- Publish the paper.